mwiatrzyk/mockify/docs/source/tutorial/setting-expected-call-count.rst

 Setting expected call count using **cardinality objects**
 ---------------------------------------------------------

-Previously presented :meth:`mockify.Expectation.times` can also be used in conjunction with so called **cardinality objects** available via :mod:`mockify.cardinality` module.
+Previously presented :meth:`mockify.core.Expectation.times` can also be used in conjunction with so called **cardinality objects** available via :mod:`mockify.cardinality` module.